 I’m Professor of History at the University of Texas at Arlington.

-Harvard University Press is shipping copies of my book “A Secret Among the Blacks”: Slave Resistance Before the Haitian Revolution.
-You can read the Introduction and index using Amazon’s “Look Inside” feature.
+In September 2023, Harvard University Press published my book “A Secret Among the Blacks”: Slave Resistance Before the Haitian Revolution.

-A Secret among the Blacks charts three decades of resistance and environmental turmoil in the region where the Haitian Revolution began.
+The book charts three decades of resistance and environmental turmoil in the region where the Haitian Revolution began.
 It provides a new interpretation of the so-called Makandal poison plot of 1757-58.
 New archival discoveries show how the world’s only successful slave revolution grew out of people’s attempts to survive zoonotic disease, oppression, and malicious prosecutions.
 An Andrew Carnegie Fellowship (2019-21) and a year at the National Humanities Center (2017-18) allowed me to write most of this work.

 You can see some of the book’s underlying research in my William & Mary Quarterly article about the devastating impact of livestock disease on enslaved people in Saint-Domingue’s North Province.
 It appeared in the October 2021 issue.